-The Horned Frogs' feud with Baylor goes all the way back to 1899 when TCU was called AddRan Male & Female College and resided in Waco.
+The Horned Frogs' feud with Baylor is longer and goes all the way back to 1899 when TCU was called AddRan Male & Female College and resided in Waco.

-Most alums remember the story: A fire in 1910 destroyed the campus, and the college was relocated to Fort Worth and rechristened Texas Christian University.
-Ironically, Dallas bid for TCU to pair with newly chartered Southern Methodist University in 1911.
+Most alums remember the story: A fire in 1910 destroyed the TCU campus, and the university was relocated to Fort Worth.
+Ironically, Dallas bid to be home for TCU to pair with newly chartered Southern Methodist University in 1911.

 The adversaries clashed on the football field for the first time in 1915 in TCU's first home game.
 The Frogs were victorious by a score of 43-0.

 But in this series, victories haven’t always been so easy.
 SMU and TCU often destroyed the other’s bid for a perfect season.
 In 1929, the first time TCU was conference champions in the Southwest Conference, the Frogs were undefeated, except for a 7-7 tie with the Ponies the last game of the season.
 In 1935, again, TCU was undefeated, as was SMU, when they battled in the "Game of the Century."
 SMU won and went on to the Rose Bowl, where it lost to Stanford.
 The Frogs were sent to the Sugar Bowl and beat more highly regarded Carnegie Tech.

 Both teams claim national championships that year.
 The Frogs were recognized by the more respected Williamson rating system as the nation's top team.
 The Mustangs were picked No. 1 in the two polls -- Dickinson and Houlgate.

 The Iron Skillet had not yet been conceived, but the rivalry between the two schools was brewing.